The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Sample results

 Comparing to \pA\ data means that we need to consider the concept of \emph{centrality}, which is used in almost all published experimental heavy ion results.
 Centrality is based on a final-state observable that is assumed to be correlated with the overall impact parameter of a collision.
 Typically, this observable involves the activity (multiplicity, transverse energy) close to the direction of the nuclei, and other observables are then conventionally presented in bins of percentiles of this centrality observable.

 \FIGURE[ht]{

-{ The summed transverse energy in the Lead direction ($-4.9<\eta<-3.2$) for \pPb\ collisions at \sqrtsNN=5~TeV.
+{ The summed transverse energy in the lead direction ($-4.9<\eta<-3.2$) for \pPb\ collisions at \sqrtsNN=5~TeV.
 Data from ATLAS \cite{Aad:2015zza} is compared to results from \angantyr.
-The blue and green lines correspond to allowing \angantyr to retry adding secondary sub-events that fail due to energy-momentum conservation, allowing 2 and 4 attempts respectively.
 The table shows the resulting bin edges when dividing up in percentiles for the experimental and generated data respectively.} }

 We will here use the centrality observable defined by ATLAS in \cite{Aad:2015zza}, which is based on the summed transverse energy in the pseudo-rapidity interval $[-4.9,-3.2]$.
 As seen in \figref{fig:ATLASpPbCent}, \angantyr is able to reproduce fairly well the measured distribution.
 However, it should be noted that the experimental distribution has not been corrected for detector effects, so it is difficult to draw firm conclusions about the performance of the model.
-In the figure we also show what happens if we allow \angantyr to retry adding secondary sub-events that fail due to energy-momentum conservation, as discussed in \sectref{sec:adding-second-absorp}.
-We see that it does have an impact on the most central collisions.

 When we want to use this centrality measure we now have the option to divide it into percentile bins using the measured distribution or the generated distribution, and since they do not exactly agree we will get somewhat different bins, as is shown in table in \figref{fig:ATLASpPbCent}.